-Julie McCarthy is special assistant in the Office of the President at Open Society Foundations, where she is working on issues of transparency and accountability.
-Most recently she served as director of the support unit at the Open Government Partnership (OGP), where she provided strategic advice, conducted outreach to stakeholders, and fundraised.
-In 2011 she served as Senior Adviser to the Transparency and Accountability Initiative, working with the Obama administration and the Brazilian government to implement OGP initiatives.
+Julie McCarthy is director of the Open Society Fiscal Governance Program.
+From 2011 to 2012, she served as director of the support unit at the Open Government Partnership, and prior to that, she was a senior adviser at the Transparency and Accountability Initiative, working with the Obama administration and the Brazilian government to develop and launch the Open Government Partnership.

-In 2009, McCarthy was selected as a Franklin Fellow and Peacebuilding Advisor at the U.S. Mission to the United Nations, helping to launch a multimillion dollar peace-building program in Liberia.
-Prior to this, McCarthy directed the Open Society Institute’s Revenue Watch Program and then cofounded the Revenue Watch Institute (RWI), serving as its deputy director until 2009.
-And from 2002 to 2004, McCarthy was program associate for Globalization Reform/Iraq Revenue Watch at the Open Society Institute as well as global coordinator for the Soros Foundation Network on the Millennium Challenge Account.
+In 2009, McCarthy was selected as a Franklin Fellow and Peacebuilding Adviser at the U.S. Mission to the United Nations, helping to launch a multimillion dollar peacebuilding program in Liberia.
+Prior to this, McCarthy directed the Open Society Foundations’ Revenue Watch Program and then cofounded the Revenue Watch Institute, serving as its deputy director until 2009.
+In 2004, she was the researcher/writer for the Open Society Foundations’ award-winning Iraq Revenue Watch Project, and she also coordinated the Open Society Foundations work on the Millennium Challenge Account.